moinkhanif/platform-game/README.md

 ## About the project

 This is a platform game which was created using Phaser library and the given assets in itch.io  .

+## Setting up game on your local machine

+- Make sure you have node installed.
+- Clone this repository.
+- Open this project in a code editor.
+- Open a terminal in this directory path.
+- Run `npm install` and wait for all the dependencies to install.
+- To run the project in development mode, run `npm run dev`.
+- Open `http://localhost:8080/` link in your browser and you should be able to play the game now.

+## How to play the game

+- Click on `Play` option to start the game.
+- Use `right arrow` key and `left arrow` key on your keyboard to move right and left respectively.
+- Press the `Q` key on your keyboard to send a projectile attack at enemies.
+- Press the `E` key to attack using the weapon.
+- Press the space bar to jump.
+- The user is allowed to jump twice.
+Once on the ground and once in mid air.

 ## Features